Office of Legal Affairs and Labor Relations

 New York State Education Department

 Baruch College registers all degree programs with the New York State Education Department (NYSED).
+Please see the CUNY Academic Program resource section above, which has links to the most recent NYSED regulations and application forms.

 For the most current listing of registered programs, please see the NYSED Inventory of Registered Programs.
 Select “Search for Programs by Institution” and press “Search,” and then select “330500 CUNY BARUCH COLLEGE” (the list is alphabetical).